Optimal control under unknown intensity with Bayesian learning

 \subsection{Admissible controls and structure of the optimization problem}

 We now reformulate the optimization problem to demonstrate that the value function defined by~\eqref{eq:original-value} is independent of the probability space $(\Omega, \cF, (\cF_t), \P)$.
 Let $(\tau_k)_{k \geq 1}$ denote the successive jump times of $(N_t)_{t \geq 0}$, with the convention that $\tau_0 = 0$.
-The following proposition characterizes the admissible controls. \begin{proposition} Let $\gamma$ be an $\cF^N$-predictable process such that $\P(\d \omega)$ a.s., $\gamma \in L^2([0, T])$.
+The following proposition characterizes the admissible controls. \begin{proposition} Let $\gamma$ be a process such that $\P$ a.s., $\gamma \in L^2([0, T])$.
 In order for $\gamma$ to be $(\cF^N_t)$-predictable, it is necessary and sufficient that it admits the representation